Be Active in Grantmaking

 With an OCF donor advised fund, expertise, efficiency, and service replace the expensive and time-consuming administrative responsibilities of a private foundation.

 OCF's specific expertise in Oregon will help you carry out your intent in perpetuity, funding causes that are important to you — and addressing the greatest needs within guidelines you set.

 Already a donor?
-Visit our donor resources page.
+Visit our donor services page.